librauee/Squirtle/README.md

 # Squirtle
-To get the material of squirtle's  emoticon, which is one of the most famous emoticon.
+To get the material of squirtle, which is one of the most famous emoticon.